-These lessons will focus on Willy Russell's Blood Brothers and will look at how an actor or director approaches a text.
+These lessons will focus on DNA by Dennis Kelly and will look at how an actor or director approaches a text.
 Students will explore rehearsal techniques and ways of getting into and developing a role.
-They will also study theatre staging and set design, voice, physicality and how tension is created on stage.
+They will also cover staging, voice, physicality and how tension is created on stage.
+They will also consider the role of the Set Designer.
+Students will work in pairs and small groups to bring sections of the text to life in a performance.
+This unit is a foundation for GCSE Component 2 and 3 work.

-Summer Term: Theatre in Education
+Summer Term: Physical Theatre